SyndemicsLab/hep-ce/README.md

 - Simplify input file structure

 ### Changes to Control Flow
 This recapitulation of `HEP-CE` iterates across timesteps and events rather than over person lives, as past versions did.
 Each timestep (month), the simulated population is subjected to discrete "events".
+Measurables are stored at the individual Person level.

 At the top level, the model is broken down into three categories of events: